aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `pecl list` or `php -m`

 The directory where the php extensions are installed depends on the php version.
-Each installed php version will add a release date directory to the base extentions directory underwhich the extensions will be added.
+Each installed php version will add a release date directory to the base extension directory under which the extensions will be added.

 Each installed php version will has its own php.ini configuration file within which the php extensions directory for that version is specified.
 The setting in the php.ini file that specifies the installation directory is: